howesteve/swego/README.md

 This is a fork from the original work at [https://github.com/astrotools/swego](https://github.com/astrotools/swego)

-I have updated swiss ephemeris files, added module support, and made it compile on go 1.18.
+I have updated swiss ephemeris files, added module support, and made it compile on go >= 1.18.

-Not very quality repository - do not put a lot of faith on it.
+This is not a very quality repository - do not put a lot of faith on it.

 This repository contains multiple ways to interface with the Swiss Ephemeris.
 - `swecgo` interfaces with the C library via cgo.